pydicom/deid/docs/_docs/examples/recipe.md

 I would strongly recommended starting with an example, and building your custom recipe from it.
-If you have an example that you think others would find useful, please contribute it to the repository.
+If you have an example that you think others would find useful, please contribute it to the repository in the examples folder.

 ### Combine Recipes